The Big Rock Candy Mountains: Physical locations

 A cluster of brightly colored hills just north of Marysvale, Utah, near the Fishlake National Forest, is named the "Big Rock Candy Mountain".
 In 1928, after the song had been released, some Utah residents jokingly placed a sign at the base of the hills labeling it the "Big Rock Candy Mountain", along with a sign next to a nearby spring proclaiming it "Lemonade Springs".
 The Big Rock Candy Mountain Resort currently sits at the base of the hills offering lodging and an assortment of high adventure activities through Big Rock Adventure.
-The resort is also a major hub on the infamous Paiute ATV trail.
+The resort is also a major hub on the Paiute ATV trail.

 Other rock formations in the United States have also borrowed the name of the song; the largest exposed rock in the South Platte rock climbing area of Colorado is also called "Big Rock Candy Mountain" because of its colored stripes resembling a candy cane.
 Additionally, one of the peaks in the Capitol State Forest in Washington State is named "Big Rock Candy Mountain".